TACC/Lmod/docs/source/030_installing.rst

 The last command is optional, but you will have to somehow put the ``lua`` command in your path.
-Also obviously, please replace X.Y.Z with the actual version (say 5.1.4.5)
+Also obviously, please replace X.Y.Z with the actual version (say 5.1.4.9)

+If you use this option you do **not** need to use your package manager or install luarocks.
+Instead please read the section on how to install Lmod.

 Using Your Package Manager